swellee/use-reaction/README.md

     like this:
     ```typescript
        export const model_a: ModelA = {
-          NAME: 'model_a', // optional, but it's better have a 'NAME' prop, then devtool can display a better way.
+          NAME: 'model_a', // optional, but it's better have a 'NAME' prop, then devtool can display this specific name.
           a: 1,
           aa: {
               aa: 1